-A California jury’s $31.7 million verdict against UnumProvident, the nation’s largest disability insurer, is just one of a number of legal problems the company faces.
-More than 2,500 policyholders have sued the company accusing it of fraud and breach of contract.
+Oct, 2007 – A California jury’s $31.7 million verdict against UnumProvident, the nation’s largest disability insurer, is just one of a number of legal problems the company faces.
+More than 2,500 policyholders have sued the company, accusing it of fraud and breach of contract.
 There is at least one class-action suit pending and regulators in two states are conducting inquiries.

 Chapman said he had developed a phobia that caused him to shake, making him unable to perform eye surgery.
-The company’s doctors disagreed with the diagnosis and terminated his benefits in September 2000 after making payments for only three months.
+The company’s doctors disagreed with the diagnosis.
+They terminated his benefits in September 2000 after making payments for only three months.

 Last year a federal judge in San Francisco upheld a jury’s $7.67 million verdict against the company in a case filed by former Berkeley chiropractor Joan Hangarter.
-U.S. Magistrate James Larson upheld the verdict, said the company had engaged in a wide range of questionable activity to avoid paying legitimate claims and ordered it to “obey the law.”
+U.S. Magistrate James Larson upheld the verdict.
+Judge Larson said the company had engaged in a wide range of questionable activity to avoid paying legitimate claims and ordered it to “obey the law.”

-In 2001, a federal court jury in Florida ruled in favor of John Tedesco, a former ophthalmologist who said the company denied his disability claim even though he had been diagnosed with Parkinson’s disease and a herniated disc.
-In that case, Tedesco was awarded $36.7 million.
+In 2001, a federal court jury in Florida ruled in favor of John Tedesco.
+Tedesco is a former ophthalmologist who said the company denied his disability claim.
+The insurance company denied him even though he had been diagnosed with Parkinson’s disease and a herniated disc.
+Tedesco received $36.7 million from that case.

-A class-action suit filed in New York last year charges that UnumProvident operates “disability denial factories,” wrongly denying disability claims by its policyholders.
+A class action suit filed in New York last year charges that UnumProvident operates “disability denial factories,” wrongly denying claims from its policy holders.
 The class action alleges that UnumProvident “has illegally victimized, and continues to victimize, many thousands of disabled Americans.”
 It seeks unspecified damages and asks the courts to order the company to re-evaluate all of the claims it has denied in recent years.

 The company issued a statement saying it insures 25 million people and has a complaint rate below the national average.
 It says it denied “only 1.5 percent” of 421,000 disability claims filed last year.